mohammed0xff/SkribblUp.io/README.md

 ## Contributing
 If you'd like to contribute, feel free to submit a pull request!

+#### upcomming features
+* Backend :
+  - [ ] sending errors to client.
+  - [ ] announcing winners.

+* Frontend : at this point the game only features simple line drawing so in order to improve the drawing experience i will add to color paddle:
+  - [ ] brush sizing.
+  - [ ] eraser (actually, we just turn the drawing color white 😀).
+  - [ ] fill tool

 ## License
-This game is licensed under the [Insert License Here] license.
+This game is licensed under the MIT license.
 See `LICENSE.md` for more information.